spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 If you haven't downloaded the completed source example, you will need to perform the following development steps.

-1. In your favorite IDE create the `io.spring.dataflow.sample.domain` package.
-1. Create a `UsageDetail` class in the `io.spring.dataflow.sample.domain` using your favorite IDE that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/usage-detail-sender/src/main/java/io/spring/dataflow/sample/domain/UsageDetail.java).
+1. Create a `UsageDetail` class in the `io.spring.dataflow.sample` using your favorite IDE that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/usage-detail-sender/src/main/java/io/spring/dataflow/sample/UsageDetail.java).
     This `UsageDetail` model contains `userId`, `data` and `duration` properties.
 1. Create the class `UsageDetailSender` that will send `UsageDetail` objects or each user populated with call duration, data usage.
     Create the class `UsageDetailSender` in the `io.spring.dataflow.sample.usagedetailsender` package using your favorite IDE that looks like the below content: